qwefi/toci/README.md

     $ TOCI_REMOVE=0 TOCI_CLEANUP=0 ./toci.sh

 Toci will start with a line outputing the working and log directories e.g.
-Starting run Wed  3 Jul 11:46:39 IST 2013 ( /tmp/toci_working_g1Eb2NO /tmp/toci_logs_nGnrhLN )
+Starting run Wed  3 Jul 11:46:39 IST 2013 ( /opt/toci /tmp/toci_logs_nGnrhLN )

-On success it echo's 0 to the terminal or 1 on error

-Once it ran successfully you should have a running seed node that can be used to start images. also /tmp/toci_working_* can be used as a work directory from which to build/start images e.g.
+Once it ran successfully (ERROR wasn't echo'd to the terminal) you should have a running seed node that can be used to start images. also /opt/toci can be used as a work directory from which to build/start images e.g.

     $ . toci_env ; export ELEMENTS_PATH=$TOCI_WORKING_DIR/tripleo-image-elements/elements
     $ TOCI_WORKING_DIR/diskimage-builder/bin/disk-image-create -u -a i386 -o stackuserimage stackuser